EIT-ac-nz/AgileRedtarts/README.md

 Milestones: App functionality designed, template designed, code created, first prototypes, finished.

 Timeline: Project created.
 Starting on Project (We are here).

+Design brief / requirements / specifications document:

+-We will be designing a product which allows you and a friend (or multiple friends) to stream the same songs or playlists at the same time.
+-Information on how it works

+Work Breakdown Structure:
+-Discusses product we are developing
+-Designate jobs to each member of the group (bit late now) -Pseudo code for github repository
+-Design a concept in which the product is able to function

+Schedule Management:
+-Schedule was not made

+Activity Sequencing:
+ -
+Testing documentation:
+ -
+Pseudo-code:
+ -
+GUI interfaces:
+ -
+Configuration report:
+ -
+Deployment documentation:
+ -

+Maintenance:
+19/05/2020 - Benjamin, Updated the website
+-Fixed CV link
+-Fixed  Progress to About page link